casey/just/README.md

 * Running different sets of tests, for example fast tests vs slow tests, or running them with verbose output
 * Any complex set of commands that you really should write down somewhere, if only to be able to remember them

-Even for small, personal projects it's nice to be able to remember commands by name instead of `^R`everse searching my shell history, and it is a huge boon to be able to go into an old project written in a random language with a mysterious build system and know that all the commands you need to do whatever you need to do are in the `justfile`, and that if you type `just` something useful (or at least interesting!) will probably happen.
+Even for small, personal projects it's nice to be able to remember commands by name instead of ^Reverse searching your shell history, and it's a huge boon to be able to go into an old project written in a random language with a mysterious build system and know that all the commands you need to do whatever you need to do are in the `justfile`, and that if you type `just` something useful (or at least interesting!) will probably happen.

+Anyways, I think that's about it for this incredibly long-winded README.

-I hope you enjoy using `just`, and find great success and satisfaction in all your computational endeavors!
+I hope you enjoy using `just` and find great success and satisfaction in all your computational endeavors!

 😸